daffainfo/ctf-writeup/WaniCTF 2023/Just_Passw0rd/README.md

 ![preview](images/preview.png)

 ## How to Solve?
 To obtain the flag we need to use `strings` and `grep` command.
-And the command that I used to read the flag was
+And the command I used to read the flag was

 ```shell
 strings just_password | grep "FLAG"